gospel-desk/www.logstown.com/the-twelve-believers/st-nathanael/index.md

 ---
 heading: St. Nathanael
-subheading: the true Israelite (a.k.a.
+subheading: The True Israelite (a.k.a.
 St. Bartholomew)
 html_title_sep: ","
 ---